ccc321q/MicroDispatch/README.md

 # MicroDispatch
 Microcontroller Task Scheduler

-Super lightweight task scheduler aimed at 8 bit micro-controllers (perfect for Arduino), although it can easily be used on other hardware like Microchip PIC.
+Super lightweight task scheduler aimed at 8 bit micro-controllers, ideal for Arduino boards.

 It uses simple round-robin scheduling so no priority levels can be set.
-You choose the time interval by calling dispatchTick(), this is usually in a timer interrupt.
+You choose the time interval by calling dispatchTick(), which is usually in a timer interrupt.

 Range for number of tasks: 0 to 255 tasks
 Range for delay: 0 to 65535 ticks